edgroell/my-movies/README.md

 ## Room for Improvement

-> - A list of animal could be provided to the user instead of "guessing" which are available
+> - A list of movies could be provided to the user instead of "guessing" which are available
-> - More data could be provided in the HTML page
+> - More data could be provided in the final HTML page
-> - The app could be hosted
-> - A GUI could be introduced
+> - A GUI could be introduced next

 ## Acknowledgements